2nikol2/EE64/README.md

 G21 is one of the best-looking chess simulators.
 The design and graphic is very expressive, elegant and powerful.
 It's just like favorite movie... you want to play it again and again...
 Ok...
 Now...
 Sit back...
 Relax... and Enjoy...

-User's instruction.

-G21 has many interesting features.
+G21 has many interesting features to play.

 1 - Start game and play the whole match in full animation mode.
+   - Enter - go to game...
-     ( Enter (twice) - go to game and start it... )
+   - Enter - start it...

-2 - Choose specific game and play it.
+2 - Choose specific game to play.
-     ( Page Up, Down...
-Enter... )
+   - Page Up, Down - pick game...

-3 - At any point in a game you can:
+   - Enter - commit...
+   - Esc - disregard...

-    - go to the very end or beginning.
+3 - Go to game end or beginning.
+   - End...
-      ( End...
-Home... )
+   - Home...

-    - stop - start game... just to see( analyze ) current position.
+4 - Start - Stop game.
+   - Enter...
-      ( Enter... )
+   - Enter...

-Next features require game be in STOP mode ( Enter... ).
+Next features require game be in STOP mode ( see #4 ).

-4 - Play one-move animation. ( Arrow Up... )
+5 - Play one-move animation.
-   - Start next only after current done.
+   - Arrow Up...

-5 - Jump to random move in game. ( Arrow Left...
-Arrow Right...
-Enter... )
+6 - Jump to random move in game.

-While in STOP mode,  4 & 5 can be utilized in loop.
+   - Arrow Left, Right - to open pick screen...
+   - Arrow Left, Right - pick move...
-Press - Enter - to return full animation.
+   - Enter - commit...

-P.S. - A bit about implementation of G21.

-G21 developed in C++ with supreme algorithm design, very professional choice of all data structures and API... etc.
-All logic and moves are in single executable.
-Despite being very functional, G21 is probably the smallest chess emulator you can find on market(size G21.exe just ~ 66KB).
-As the bottom line - it consumes very little computer's resource(CPU ~ 1% & RAM ~ 9MB).

-P.S. after P.S. - Keyboard interface.
+   - Esc - disregard...

+You still in STOP mode.
+Can utilize #5, #6 in loop.
+To go back to START( full animation ) mode - push Enter( see #4 ).

+Keyboard interface summary.

 Enter - start game
         - ( already in game ) - switch mode ( STOP - START )
         - ( at welcome screen ) - go first game
         - ( at FIN or G2 screen ) - go next game
-        - commit any changes ( see...
-Page Up, Down,  Arrow Left, Right )
+        - commit any changes ( see... #2, #6 )

 Esc - Quit app
-      - disregard any changes ( see...
-Arrow Left, Right )
+      - disregard any changes ( see... #2, #6 )

-Home ( End ) - go game's Begin ( End )
+Home ( End ) - see... #3
-Page Up ( Down ) -  go one game Up ( Down )
+Page Up ( Down ) -  see... #2
-Arrow Left ( Right )  -  jump to random move ( STOP mode first... )
+Arrow Left ( Right )  -  see... #6
-Arrow Up    -  one-move animation( STOP mode first... )
+Arrow Up    -  see... #5

+P.S. - About implementation of G21.

+G21 developed in C++ with supreme algorithm design, very professional choice of all data structures and API... etc.
+All logic and moves are in single executable.
+Despite being very functional, G21 is probably the smallest chess emulator you can find on market(size G21.exe just ~ 66KB).
+As the bottom line - it consumes very little computer's resource(CPU ~ 1% & RAM ~ 9MB).

 # EE64(SCR)